PabloIriso/ml_algorithms/README.md

 Some of them are self-made, others have been obtained from different sources.

-- perceptron_implementation, by Python Machine Learning
+- _perceptron_implementation_, by Python Machine Learning